Lugait: Demographics

-In the 2020 census, the population of Lugait, Misamis Oriental, was 20,559 people, with a density of sigfig 20,559/27.45.
+Based on the 2024 census, the population of Lugait was 20,946 people, with a population density of approximately 763.05 PD/km2.

 Religion

-Lugait is predominantly of the Roman Catholic Christianity.
-Other religious groups include Assembly of God, the United Church of Christ in the Philippines (UCCP), Baptist and Bible Fundamental churches, Seventh Day Adventist Churches, Iglesia ni Kristo, and other denominations.
+Lugait is home to various religious groups.
+Christianity is the predominant religion in the municipality, with Roman Catholicism being one of the major denominations.
+Other Christian groups present in Lugait include the Assembly of God, United Church of Christ in the Philippines (UCCP), Baptist and Bible Fundamental churches, Seventh-day Adventist churches, Iglesia ni Cristo, and other Christian denominations.